DEFRA/ffc-ahwr-automated-tests/README.md

 run them in a Docker container, and then run Webdriver IO automated tests to validate the key journeys work.
 These can be run in the pipeline as well as locally.

-We use the pull_lats_acr_images script inside the /scripts folder to pull the latest images from ACR in Azure for the services we need to run.
+We use the pull_latest_acr_images.sh script inside the /scripts folder to pull the latest images from ACR in Azure for the services we need to run.
 Once we have these, we can use the run_tests script to set some env vars, and it uses docker compose to start the needed services, before the Webdriver IO tests execute.

 ---